How to Choose the Best Coffee Maker for Your Routine – Our Expert Baristas Spent 1000s of Hours Testing, So You Don't Have To

 Looks don't deceive with this top-grade machine.
 Alongside incredible espressos, this can make cold brew.
 It has incredible capacity, but a large price tag to match its specs.

-See our top-rated bean-to-cup espresso machines below.
+See our top-rated bean-to-cup espresso machines below:

 De'Longhi produces some of the best automatic coffee machines we've tested.
 This sleek, Italian-made model has over 52 coffee styles to choose from, a colorful touchscreen, and an excellent milk frother.
 With self-cleaning features and friendly instructions, it's a joy to use.

-Our full De'Longhi Eletta Explore review.
+Read our full De'Longhi Eletta Explore review.

 Uniting quality and value, this coffee maker can do it all.
 It grinds, brews, and serves your coffee at the touch of a button.
 You'll be able to make delicious coffee for all the family, at a lower price than our best choice overall.

-Our full Philips 3200 Fully Automatic Review.
+Read our full Philips 3200 Fully Automatic review.

 With 10 different coffees at the press of a button, this quiet coffee machine is seriously impressive.
 It delivers a consistently premium taste to rival the trendiest coffee shops.
 Jura's ENA J8 model features a sweet foam setting for effortless café-style treats, too.

-Our full Jura ENA 8 review.
+Read our full Jura ENA 8 review.

-Shop my top three single-serve coffee makers below.
+Shop my top three single-serve coffee makers below:

 The Nespresso Vertuo Next is sleek, stylish, and perfectly practical.
 After years of using all of the best Nespresso machines, our experts decided that the Nespresso Vertuo Next deserves the top spot.
 It's versatile, easy to use, and really good value.

-Our full Nespresso Vertuo Next review.
+Read our full Nespresso Vertuo Next review.

-In our expert opinion, this is the only cheap single-serve pod machine worth buying.
+In our expert opinion, this is the only affordable single-serve pod machine worth buying.
 We tested it against other brands such as Keurig, but we preferred the signature Nespresso coffee.
 You're just sacrificing on size; it's not ideal for big families.

-Our full Nespresso Vertuo Pop review.
+Read our full Nespresso Vertuo Pop review.

 When I mentioned luxury, this is what I had in mind.
 The smart, milk-frothing machine is championed by none other than David Beckham.
 It's a splurge, so consider shopping for it during sales if possible.

-Our full Nespresso Vertuo Creatista review.
+Read our full Nespresso Vertuo Creatista review.

-Find out more in our guide to the best moka pots, or shop my top picks below.
+Find out more in our guide to the best moka pots, or shop my top picks below:

 The iconic Moka Express remains unbeaten, both in performance and charm (I have a soft spot for the little handlebar-mustached logo – a tribute to Renato Bialetti, the son of Alfonso, who invented the first Moka pot in 1933).